jamesbriggs/pico-build/README.md

 - requires no licensing or support
 - less is more!

+## Operations Teams

+pico-build is especially useful for Operations teams who work on master and often don't get around to setting up separate deploy environments for their own team, or who don't want to cut holes in firewalls (or peer across AWS VPC boundaries.)

+It can also be used to develop and/or create secure deploy processes.

 ## FAQ

 Question: Why is the name pico-build?

 Answer: Because nano-build was already taken by the nano-os project.

 Question: It's very small, but aren't you cheating by using the make program?

 Answer: Yes.
 Yes I am.
 Shamelessly.

 Question: In fact, pico-build is so small, how can you justify creating a Github project based on a 10-line Makefile?

 Answer: Although the Makefile is very short, pico-build delivers on what it promises.
 A previous version in bash took about a week to design and much more code to get the same result.

 ## License